 On June 30, 2020, we entered into the Oberland Facility and obtained the first tranche of \$35,000 at closing.
 The Oberland Facility provides for a total of \$75,000 through two additional tranches that can be drawn by December 31, 2021 and requires interest-only payments for the duration of the term.
 A second tranche of \$15,000 may be drawn at our option upon achieving two consecutive quarters with revenue of at least \$20,000.
-Such second tranche may also be put to us at any time by Oberland Capital.
+On June 30, 2021, we drew the \$15,000 second tranche of the Oberland Facility.
 A third tranche of \$25,000 may be drawn at our option upon achieving two consecutive quarters with revenue of \$28,000.
 The financing costs for this facility are approximately \$642 and were recorded as a contra liability to the debt facility.

 The Oberland Facility requires quarterly interest payments for seven years.
-Interest is calculated as 7.5% plus the greater of LIBOR or 2.0% (9.5% as of March 31, 2021).
-Each tranche of the Oberland Facility, if and when issued, will have a term of seven years from the date of issuance (with the first tranche issued on June 30, 2020 and maturing on June 30, 2027).
+Interest is calculated as 7.5% plus the greater of LIBOR or 2.0% (9.5% as of June 30, 2021).
+Each tranche of the Oberland Facility, if and when issued, will have a term of seven years from the date of issuance with the first tranche issued on June 30, 2020 and maturing on June 30, 2027 and the second tranche issued on June 30, 2021 and maturing on June 30, 2028.
 In connection with the Oberland Facility, we entered into a revenue participation agreement with Oberland Capital, which provides that, among other things, an additional quarterly royalty payment as a percentage of our net revenue, up to \$70,000 in any given fiscal year, subject to certain limitations set forth therein, during the period commencing on the later of (i) April 1, 2021 and (ii) the date of funding of a tranche of the loan, and ending on the date upon which all amounts owed under the Oberland Facility have been paid in full (the "Revenue Participation Agreement").
 Payments will commence on September 30, 2021.
 This royalty structure results in approximately 1.0% per year of additional interest payments on the outstanding loan amount.